Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

 Effective October 16, 2025.
-Makes it unlawful to use an aircraft or drone to fish, hunt, or take wildlife, to drive or herd wildlife for those purposes, or to harass wildlife.
-Definition of 'take' is broad, covering pursuing, hunting, catching, trapping, and lesser acts to lure or attract game.
-Narrow exceptions for Kentucky Fish and Wildlife staff, authorized landowners conducting lawful wildlife-damage control, and commercial fishers removing invasive carp.
+Unlawful to use aircraft or drone to fish, hunt, take, drive or herd wildlife for hunting purposes, or to harass wildlife.
+Exemptions granted for Kentucky Department of Fish and Wildlife staff and agents, authorized landowners conducting lawful wildlife-damage control, and commercial fishers removing invasive carp species.

-Effective: Oct 16, 2025Fish and wildlife regulation violation
+Effective: Oct 16, 2025Fish and Wildlife regulation violation; subject to administrative penalties and license suspension

 View source